gregv12/fluxtion-server/docs/tasks.md

-# Fluxtion Server Improvement Tasks
+# Mongoose server Improvement Tasks

-This document contains a detailed list of actionable improvement tasks for the Fluxtion Server project.
+This document contains a detailed list of actionable improvement tasks for the Mongoose server project.
 The tasks are logically ordered and cover both architectural and code-level improvements.

 ## Architecture Improvements